Sanjaybhati1295/Ai-Meetscribe/README.md

 ## 👤 Author

-Built by a Senior Software Engineer specialising in AWS + Salesforce integrations and GenAI application development.
+Built by Me, a Senior Software Engineer specialising in AWS + Salesforce integrations and GenAI application development.

 ---